After Closing, Is the Seller Responsible for Any Repairs In Garland

 In Texas, buyers have certain rights and responsibilities regarding post-closing repairs.
 However, recent changes in seller liability laws have left many homebuyers perplexed about their responsibilities.

-As a result, buyers must understand the new regulations in order to protect themselves and avoid potential legal ramifications.
-Sellers are now required under the revised laws to disclose any known defects or issues with the property prior to closing.
+As a result, buyers must understand the new regulations to protect themselves and avoid potential legal ramifications.
+Sellers are now required under the revised laws to disclose any known defects or issues with the property before closing.

 Finally, home buyers in Texas must carefully review all contracts and communicate openly with sellers about their expectations for post-closing repairs.